ENPICOM/software-internship-technical-assessment/README.md

-# bachelor-software-internship-assessment
+# software-internship-assessment

-A coding assessment to be done by ENPICOM bachelor software engineering internship candidates
+A coding assessment to be done by ENPICOM software engineering internship candidates

 ## Intro